mubes/garonne/README.md

 * ***5V power supply***.
 There are 1001 of these.
 We use the little MP1584 modules set to 5V with a dab of nail varnish on the pot afterwards.
 Use whatever you prefer but *beware* there are many stories of fake modules coming out of China.
 They usually work fine but I wouldn't trust them anywhere near their stated current limits!

 In addition to this lot you will need some male to female and female to female 10cm and 20cm Dupont jumpers, and some nylon m3 standoff pillars.
-In due course I'll produce a whole wiring digram with colours and everything.
+In the Wiring directory you will find a set of wiring digrams (one for Power and one for Signalling) with colours and everything.

 Low Level Board
 ---------------